A forgotten Cold War experiment has revealed its icy secret. It’s bad news for the planet.

 He leaned in to look, and then his eyes went wide.
 “It’s twigs and leaves and moss,” he said, “freeze dried for hundreds of thousands of years.
 They literally look like they could have been alive yesterday.”

-Christ summoned his advisor, Paul Bierman, and an undergraduate assistant in the lab.
+Christ summoned his adviser, Paul Bierman, and an undergraduate assistant in the lab.
 They all began jumping up and down, laughing and shouting, while a high school tour group looked on in bemusement.

 “This is the most exciting day of my scientific life and you’re here for it,” Christ recalls telling the teenagers.